Todd Gibbons

 MLB for tvOS

 Video players on Apple devices can either be made using a turnkey, non-modifiable player, or you can write the whole thing from scratch.
-We went with the latter option in order to implement some great designs that display scores and statistics inside the player transport UI, as seen in the screenshot.
+We went with the latter option in order to implement some very cool designs that display scores and statistics inside the player transport UI while scrubbing, as seen in the screenshot.

-I also implemented a complex, proprietary DRM-laden streaming API as part of this work.
-I also accurately re-created many of the core UI behaviors and animations of Apple’s default player by capturing and scrutinizing videos of their player.
-It turned out great– The project was well-received by stakeholders and customers.
-The app is currently available on the App Store on Apple TV.
+I also implemented a complex, proprietary DRM-enabling streaming API as part of this work.
+The project was well-received by stakeholders and customers.
+The app is currently available on the Apple TV App Store.

 Gameday

 This network-intensive app involved close coordination with our back-end team in support of a proprietary database that served all the client schools.
-We equipped our support staff with a custom CRM for responding to real-time customization requests without having to release new versions of the app.
-The project was written in Objective-C and Swift.
+We supported a custom-built CRM for our customer support team for responding to real-time customization requests without having to release new versions of the apps.
 Unfortunately, Sportslabs closed its doors in 2017 and Gameday is no longer available.

 MyUT Austin